ietf/id-guidelines/README.md

       Description Framework (RDF) Schemas are being registered with IANA using the procedures described in BCP 81 [RFC 3688].

+##### YANG

+YANG (Yet Another Next Generation) is a data modeling language for data sent over network management protocols such as NETCONF and RESTCONF.
+Specifications that present a YANG module should test, review, and format them using the tools and guidance presented at [YANG-TOOLS].

+Other useful references when considering inclusion of a YANG module include [RFC 8340], [RFC 8407], and [YANG-SEC].

 #### Example Addresses

 - [ ] Verify that examples use example FQDNs whenever possible.